CRNCwork/.github/profile/README.md

-EACH second in an 86400 second day is about improving the DISCIPLINE of each following second.
+EACH second of each 86400 second day must improve the DISCIPLINE of each following second.

-Instill the discipline of CONTINOUS COMPOUNDING ... begin with mental focus on the NOWNESS of improvement.
+Instill CONTINUOUS COMPOUNDING discipline by focusing on the NOWNESS of your improvement.

 DISCIPLINE equals FREEDOM ... never stop repeating this mantra until you find a better one.